 We recently saw a post from the Did You Know blog about how urine from people with diabetes can actually be made in to whisky.
 Being a natural cynic, we weren’t 100% certain and decided to investigate… and yes, it’s pretty much as appetising as it sounds.

 James Gilpin graduated from Design Interactions in London a couple of years ago.
 He has Type 1 Diabetes, and being a somewhat deranged genius, he decided to draw on his own experience in the most bizarre of ways.

 Older people with Type 2 Diabetes often have poorer control over their blood glucose levels.
 This can be seen by the high levels of sugar in their urine, which Gilpin realised he could put into good use, by fermenting it to make whiskey.
 The concentration of sugar makes it great breeding ground for mould and bacteria growth, perfect conditions to create whisky.
 Grim.

-“Large amounts of sugar are excreted on a daily basis by type-two diabetic patients especially amongst the upper end of our aging population.
-As a result of this diabetic patients toilets often have unusual scale build up in the basin due and rapid mould growths as the sugar put into the system acts as nutrients for mould and bacteria growth.
+“Large amounts of sugar are excreted on a daily basis by type-two diabetes patients especially amongst the upper end of our aging population.
+As a result of this diabetes patients toilets often have unusual scale build up in the basin due and rapid mould growths as the sugar put into the system acts as nutrients for mould and bacteria growth.
 Is it plausible to suggest that we start utilizing our water purification systems in order to harvest the biological resources that our elderly already process in abundance?”

 So where did he get all these samples of urine?
 Well, Gilpin started the project by asking his own grandmother.
 That was probably fairly awkward for him, but allowed him to iron out any kinks in the process before getting other elderly volunteers to join in with submitting their bodily waste.